 • Fortified cheeses: 3 ounces of fortified cheese usually have 100 IU of vitamin D

-• Fortified nutritious oatmeal: A serving of fortified nutritious oatmeal contains 100 IU of vitamin D
+• Fortified breakfast cereals: A serving may contain about 100 IU of vitamin D.